Some breweries may claim to have the hazy IPA on lock, but a brewery in the tiny Michigan town of Williamston is taking haze to the next level

 Detroit Dwarf is crisp, clean and a touch with sweet with some herbal notes.
 It plays well with Old Nation’s original notion, to specialize in German and Belgian styles.
 The latter includes a Thai twist on the Belgian Tripel, Belgium Club of Thailand.
 The beer swapped out traditional Belgian ingredients for the likes of lime leaves, galangal root, lemongrass and lime.
 And it’s fantastic.

-And while Old Nation’s beers were good, the brewpub atmosphere fantastic and family friendly with above average bar food it was missing something to set it apart.
-And that something was M-43.
+While Old Nation Brewing’s beers were good, the brewpub atmosphere fantastic and family friendly with above average bar food it was missing something to set it apart.
+That something was M-43.

 As the Detroit Free Press tells it, the inspiration for M-43 came from Fritts wading in to the murky waters of a craft beer enthusiasts Facebook group discussion on the hazy IPA craze.